These promotions will be applied to this item:

 "...She takes us through the pre-fight, the suspense and anticipation building prior to (if the fight has a pre or building part), how the fight starts,..."
 Read more

-Customers find the book helpful and say it's worth the money.
+Customers find the book worth its price.

 "...The book's worth the price for these topics alone...."
 Read more